Child Study Team Members

 What are the responsibilities of the learning disabilities teacher consultant?

-The learning consultant (LDT/C) is trained to determine the learning styles of students, to determine specific achievement levels in a variety of content areas, and to recommend specific teaching methods and strategies that may benefit a student.
-This professional is generally called upon to model specific strategies and methods that may benefit students.
+The learning consultant (LDT/C) is trained to determine beneficial learning strategies for students, to determine specific achievement levels in a variety of content areas, and to recommend specific teaching methods and accommodations that may benefit a student.
+This professional also works with both general education and special education.

 What are the responsibilities of the school social worker?